saterus/rust-intro/rust_slides.md

 ^
 - 1.0.0-alpha is being released this friday
 - exciting week: soul-crushing amount of breaking changes this week
+- any of this may have changed in the past 48 hours
 - astonishing amount of work being done
 - best run project i've ever seen
 - most libraries have been mostly-broken for the last 2-3 weeks